rightbtc/api-docs/source/api/index.md

 ## Notes

 * Do not parse text descriptions, use only codes
-* All times are UTC timestamps expressed as micro-seconds (eg. 1571234567000), but candlestick API calls use seconds (eg. 1571234567).
+* All times are UTC timestamps expressed as milliseconds (eg. 1571234567000), but candlestick API calls use seconds (eg. 1571234567).

-{% youtube ARted4RniaU %}

 ## Precision